bikedeboa/cidadeciclavel/README.md

 **Come say hello to us!** Let's chat about urban cycling, mobility, UX Design, apps, PWAs, etc.
 This project is a spin-off Bike de Boa project.

+# Partnerships

+This project is maintaned by MUBI and is co-financed by the European Regional Development Fund through the Urban Innovative Actions Initiative”